Viewer's guide for this year's World Cup in Qatar - WHIZ News

 MUST-SEE GAMES

-Senegal vs. Netherlands, Nov.
-21. The first match of the tournament and always a date to save on the calendar.
-With Sadio Mané and Virgil van Dijk on the field, it’s an interesting one, too.
+Qatar vs. Ecuador, Nov.
+20. The first match of the tournament and always a date to save on the calendar.

 Argentina vs. Mexico, Nov.
 26. The first of the big continental rivalries in the group stage, with Messi potentially sealing his and Argentina’s spot in the last 16.